 Could This Happen To You?

-For those people who are truly incapacitated and need oversight, a guardianship may be the only option.
+For people who are truly incapacitated and need oversight, a guardianship may be the only and best option.
 Most guardians are hardworking and do a good job.
-But as we have indicated in prior posts and as we see in this high-profile case, guardianships can become predatory in nature.
-If this can happen with a living artistic legend, you can bet that there are other regular people out there who are trapped in similar situations.
+But as we have indicated in prior posts and as is alleged in the Max case, some guardianships can be predatory in nature.
+If this can happen with a living artistic legend, you can bet that there are people out there who aren’t famous and are trapped in similar situations.
 Court-appointed guardianship is something every competent adult should make legal plans to avoid.
 Speak with a Florida elder law attorney to discuss your planning.
 Contact our office at (561) 625-1100.